miyeung/whyem-etl/README.md

 make compose-up
 ```

-It will create a docker image for the Python webserver and pulls a Postgres database image.
-Once generated and downloaded, they will be run as containers within a virtual network, and connected altogether.
-Mocked data located in `./data/dump.sql` will automatically be loaded in database.
+It will create a docker image for the Python webserver and pulls a Postgres
+database image.
+Once generated and downloaded, they will be run as containers
+within a virtual network, and connected altogether.
+Mocked data located in
+`./data/dump.sql` will automatically be loaded in the database.

 ### Check connectivity with webserver